Hunting hypothesis: Male coalitions

 Buss suggests that the Hunting hypothesis also explains the advent of strong male coalitions.
 Although chimpanzees form male-male coalitions, they tend to be temporary and opportunistic.
-Contrastingly, large game hunters require consistent and coordinated cooperation to succeed in large game hunting.
-Thus male coalitions were the result of working together to succeed in providing meat for the hunters themselves and their families.
-Kristen Hawkes suggests further that obtaining resources intended for community consumption increases a male's fitness by appealing to the male's society and thus being in the good favor of both males and females.
-The male relationship would improve hunting success and create alliances for future conflict and the female relationship would improve direct reproductive success.
+In contrast, large game hunters require consistent and coordinated cooperation to succeed in large game hunting.
+Thus male coalitions are the result of working together to succeed in providing meat for the hunters themselves and their families.
+Anthropologist Kristen Hawkes suggests further that obtaining resources intended for community consumption increases a male's social standing within a larger group.
+Male relationships would improve hunting success and create alliances for future conflict while female relationships would improve direct reproductive success.

 Buss proposes alternate explanations of emergence of the strong male coalitions.
 He suggests that male coalitions may have been the result of group-on-group aggression, defense, and in-group political alliances.
 This explanation does not support the relationship between male coalitions and hunting.

 Hawkes proposes that hunters pursue large game and divide the kill across the group.
 Hunters compete to divvy up the kill to signal courage, power, generosity, prosocial intent, and dedication.
 By engaging in these activities, hunters receive reproductive benefits and respect.
 These reproductive benefits lead to greater reproductive success in more skilled hunters.
 Evidence of these hunting goals that do not only benefit the families of the hunters are in the Ache and Hadza men.
 Hawkes notes that their hunting techniques are less efficient than alternative methods and are energetically costly, but the men place more importance on displaying their bravery, power, and prosocial intent than on hunting efficiency.
 This method is different as compared to other societies where hunters retain the control of their kills and signal their intent of sharing.
 This alternate method aligns with the coalition support hypothesis, in efforts to create and preserve political associations.